 NAME Assigns the job name.
 ORI Assigns the user-id of the originator.
 HOST Assigns the host-id of the originator (null value if none).
 ORID Assigns the device-id of the originator (if a local workstation).
-WKS Assigns 0 if a workstation is not initiated for the job.
-Assigns 1 if a workstation is initiated for the job.
+WKS Assigns 0 if a job is not initiated from a workstation.
+Assigns 1 if a job is initiated from a workstation.
 DDP Assigns 0 if remote DDP is not initiated.